T-Shirt vs Microfibre Towel for Curly Hair: Which Is Better?

 If you have curly hair, chances are you've heard the advice: ditch your regular towel.
 But once you start looking for alternatives, another question quickly comes up: should you use a T-shirt towel or a microfibre towel for curly hair?

-Both are popular options in the curly hair community because they create less friction than traditional bath towels.
-They can help reduce frizz, support curl definition and improve your drying routine.
+Both are popular choices in the curly hair community because they create less friction than traditional bath towels.
+They can help reduce frizz, encourage curl definition and improve your overall drying routine.

 But they aren't exactly the same.